Best Electric Shavers for Men in 2026 Reviewed and Compared

 Maneuverability around the various contours of the face is very important, and the S9 flexible head system caters to this.
 The head locks into place, which is useful when I am shaving on longer strokes.
 Unlocking the head is useful for shaving along the jaw to the cheek area and across the chin.

-Overall, I achieve a very comfortable shave without irritation, and as close as I could expect from an electric shaver, with the S9 Pro.
+Overall, I achieved very comfortable shaves without irritation, and as close as I could expect from an electric shaver.

-I still get leftover patches while shaving around the sideburns area and just below the corner of the jaw (which is pretty much standard for me).
+I still get leftover patches while shaving around the sideburns area and just below the corner of the jaw (which is pretty much standard for me with a foil shaver).
 However, after a few more strokes and with increased pressure shaving, I do manage to remove them.

 Pros